 How GTINs Improve Product Visibility on Marketplaces

-A valid GTIN Number, also called a Global Trade Item Number, helps your products show up correctly on Amazon, Google Shopping, Walmart, and eBay.
-These platforms prefer listings with a universal product identifier because it standardizes product data, matches items to the right catalog entry, and reduces duplicates.
+A valid GTIN Number, also called a Global Trade Item Number, helps marketplaces place products in the right catalog.
+That match matters on Amazon, Google Shopping, Walmart, and eBay.
+A clear universal product identifier reduces duplicate listings and keeps product data consistent.

 Where to Buy or Register a Valid GTIN Number